Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 • Red, watery eyes

-Two to three days after symptoms begin, small white spots—known as Koplik spots—may appear inside the mouth.
+Two to three days after symptoms begin, small white spots – known as Koplik spots – may show up inside the mouth.

 Three to five days after the first symptoms appear, a rash develops.
-It usually begins at the hairline and spreads downward to the face, neck, trunk, arms, legs, and feet.
-As the rash appears, fever may rise even higher.
+It usually begins at the hairline and spreads down to the face, neck, trunk, arms, legs, and feet.
+As the rash appears, the fever may rise even higher.

 The measles, mumps, and rubella (MMR) vaccine is the best way to prevent measles.
 One dose is about 93% effective at preventing infection.
-Two doses provide approximately 97% protection against developing measles and lifelong immunity for most individuals.
+Two doses provide about 97% defense against getting measles and lifelong protection for most people.

-• Children: The first dose should be given at 12 to 15 months of age, followed by a second dose at 4 to 6 years of age.
+• Children: The first dose should be given at 12 to 15 months old, and then a second dose at 4 to 6 years old.

-• Adults: Anyone born after 1957 should ensure they have had two documented doses of the MMR vaccine or confirmed immunity through a lab test.
+• Adults: Anyone born after 1957 should make sure they have had two doses of the MMR vaccine or have had a lab test to check for immunity.

-• Babies ages 6 to 11 months should receive one early dose of the MMR vaccine before international travel.
+• Babies: Children ages 6 to 11 months should get one early dose of the MMR vaccine before travel outside the US.

-• Adults vaccinated between 1963 and 1967: Some people in this group may have received a less effective version of the vaccine.
-Consult with your healthcare provider to determine if an additional dose is recommended.
+• Adults vaccinated between 1963 and 1967: Some people got a less effective version of the vaccine.
+Talk with your healthcare provider to learn if another dose is needed.

-If you think you or your child may have been exposed to measles and are showing symptoms:
+If you think you or your child may have come in contact with someone who has measles and you see signs of measles:

 • Do not visit a clinic or doctor’s office without calling ahead first.
-This can help prevent the virus from spreading to others.
+This can help stop the virus from spreading to others.

 • If you must be around others, wear a mask.